dwoodard/devbox/pages/markdown/privacy.md

 #Privacy Policy

-This Privacy Policy governs the manner in which neversleeps llc collects, uses, maintains and discloses information collected from users (each, a "User") of the neverslee.ps website ("Site").
-This privacy policy applies to the Site and all products and services offered by neversleeps llc.
+This Privacy Policy governs the manner in which allpaws llc collects, uses, maintains and discloses information collected from users (each, a "User") of the neverslee.ps website ("Site").
+This privacy policy applies to the Site and all products and services offered by allpaws llc.

 ###Personal identification information